nodejs/node/doc/api/esm.md

   subpath in the package for the given module.
 * _Package Import Not Defined_: Package imports do not define the specifier.
 * _Module Not Found_: The package or module requested does not exist.
-* _Unsupported Directory Import_: There was an attempt to import a module ending in a trailing _"/"_.
+* _Unsupported Directory Import_: The resolved path cooresponds to a directory, which is not a supported target for module imports.

 ### Resolver Algorithm Specification